Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-DevOps-Agent/GitHub-Codespaces-Devops-Agent.md

 The minimum permission scopes required on the PAT token to register a self hosted Azure Pipelines agent are `"Agent Pools (read, manage)"`, make sure all the other boxes are cleared.
 If it's a **'deployment group agent'**, for the scope select `"Deployment group (read, manage)"` instead, and make sure all the other boxes are cleared.

-Select `"Show all scopes"` at the bottom of the **'Create a new personal access token'** window to see the complete list of scopes.
+Select `"Show all scopes"` at the bottom of the **Create a new personal access token** window to see the complete list of scopes.

 Copy the token.
 You'll use this token when you configure the agent.